HashWarlock/scaffold-lens-recipe-action/README.md

     ```
 3. Navigate to http://localhost:3000/debug.
 4. Select the `TestToken` contract and call the `mint` function to mint tokens for the burner wallet.
-5. Copy the address of the `TipActionModule` and the `approve` spending from the `TipActionModule`.
+5. Copy the address of the `RecipeActionModule` and the `approve` spending from the `RecipeActionModule`.
+6. Select the `CookBook` and have the burner wallet and another account mint a cookbook.
+7. Copy address of the `RecipeActionModule` contract and `manageContributor(address, true)` for CookBook
-6. Select the `TipActionModule` contract and call the `initializePublicationAction` function with a receiver address.
+8. Select the `RecipeActionModule` contract and call the `initializePublicationAction` function with a receiver address, cookbook contract address, cookbook NFT id for owner of recipe, and recipe metadata string.
-7. Call the `processPublicationAction` with the tip data.
+9. Call the `processPublicationAction` with the tip data, cookbook address, and cookbook id of the sender.

 **Tip:** Use https://abi.hashex.org/ to encode the calldata for the `initializePublicationAction` and `processPublicationAction` functions.